 This is why I focus on psychological safety in my role.
 I use a very intentional approach for how we want to bring appropriate diversity and inclusion into these teams – which can mean many different things.
 I am now seeing that when we’re making decisions at the table, it’s with thorough analytics and insight.”

-When we asked Mark for his final thoughts on the topic of building the best internal teams he shared:
+When we asked Mark for his final thoughts on the topic of building the best internal teams in pharma marketing he shared: